No. While early adopters were large enterprises, mid-market brands increasingly adopt headless to gain agility

 Optimizing Headless Commerce Architecture For Your Business

 - Identify the channels that your customers use most frequently and ensure that your online store is optimized for those channels.
+This helps in reaching your audience where they are most active.

 - Make sure that your online store’s backend functionality layer is scalable and can support your growing customer base.
+This ensures that your system can handle increased demand without compromising performance.

 Why Commerce Architecture is a Future-Proof Headless Solution for Building Ecommerce Platforms?

 This flexible commerce architecture enables faster innovation and better customer journeys from personalized landing pages to loyalty programs and streamlined checkouts without sacrificing performance or cohesion.
+It allows businesses to create unique, engaging, and seamless experiences across multiple channels, which can significantly boost customer satisfaction and retention.

 What are the 3 Main Challenges in Implementing Headless Commerce Architecture